jordansissel/sysadvent/2011/11/article.md

 By default CentOS detects the usb device and mounts it as `/media/<label>`.
 This is not desirable for backups as I wanted to filesystem paths to always be consistent.
-Remember I also wanted to use the automounter, so that the disk could be physically removed any time it was not being actively used.
+Remember, I also wanted to use the automounter so that the disk could be physically removed any time it was not being actively used.

 Automounter setup was as follows: